Simon Sluga: Ludogrets Razgrad

 On 31 January 2022, Sluga joined First Professional Football League club Ludogorets Razgrad.

+Maccabi Tel Aviv

+On 17 October 2024, Sluga joined Israeli Premier League club Maccabi Tel Aviv on a contract until the end of the 2024–25 season.

 International career

 He made his debut for Croatia on 11 June 2019 in a friendly against Tunisia, as a starter.